core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For each other endpoint X with which the endpoint has pairwise keys:

-* The endpoint stores in its Recipient Context the Pairwise Recipient Key for endpoint X.
+* The endpoint stores the Pairwise Recipient Key for endpoint X in its own Recipient Context associated to X.

-* The endpoint stores in its Sender Context a Pairwise Sender Context for endpoint X. The Pairwise Sender Context consists of:
+* The endpoint stores a Pairwise Sender Context associated to endpoint X in its own Sender Context.
+The Pairwise Sender Context consists of:
-   * The Recipient ID of X, as defined in its Recipient Context (i.e. the Sender ID according to endpoint X).
+   * The Recipient ID of X, as defined in the associated Recipient Context (i.e. the Sender ID according to endpoint X).
-   * The Pairwise Sender Key derived as defined in {{key-derivation-pairwise}}.
+   * The Pairwise Sender Key to use with X, derived as defined in {{key-derivation-pairwise}}.

 {{fig-pairwise-context-information}} shows the new information elements in comparison with the OSCORE security context.